Join us in Weeping Water in 2022!

-Since the inaugural event in 1998, the Cattlemen’s Ball has raised nearly $15 million to fund cancer research.
+Since the inaugural event in 1998, the Cattlemen’s Ball has raised more than $16 million to fund cancer research.
 Ninety percent of the proceeds go to the Fred & Pamela Buffett Cancer Center and the remaining 10% is returned to the local community for health and wellness initiatives.

 Rathe has set an informal goal to raise $2 million at next year’s event, which would be a record-breaking accomplishment.